-New screening approach identified potential drug combos for difficult-to-treat melanomasDecember 13th, 2012 in Cancer /
+New screening approach identified potential drug combos for difficult-to-treat melanomasDecember 13, 2012 in Medicine & Health / Cancer

 A novel approach to identifying potential anticancer drug combinations revealed that pairing cholesterol-reducing drugs called statins with cyclin-dependent kinase inhibitors might provide an effective approach to treating intractable melanomas driven by mutations in the NRAS and KRAS gene.